anand815353/ML-and-maths-behind/README.md

 # ML-and-maths-behind
-### ML algorithms in python from scratch(wherever possible) and scikit-learn and including not too much Maths just enough to be called Simple.
+### ML algorithms in python from scratch(wherever possible) and scikit-learn including not too much Maths.

 ### Types of Data science Problem
 * [1) Regression Problems](#1-Regression-Problems)